fuzzygroup/blog/_posts/2022-06-22-building-a-bootstrap-app-with-rails-7-and-scss-files.md

 I believe this Gem is needed as sassc support is officially deprecated.
 But I might be wrong about this; front end stuff changes with every Rails release so if I'm wrong, well, sigh.

     gem "sassc-rails"

+**NOTE**: Please see the last section "That Mysterious Error"; you may not want this in your Gemfile or:

 ## Step 3: Copy In Your SCSS Files